emdgroup/baybe/docs/userguide/utils.md

 from baybe.parameters import NumericalDiscreteParameter from baybe.searchspace import SearchSpace

-# This will create 10 parameters with 20 values each
+# This creates 10 parameters with 20 values each.
 # The resulting space would have 20^10 entries, requiring around 745 TB of memory for
-# both experimental and computational representation of the search space
+# both experimental and computational representation of the search space.
 parameters = [
     NumericalDiscreteParameter(name=f"p{k+1}", values=np.linspace(0, 100, 20))
     for k in range(10)
 ]

-# Estimate the required memory for such a space in Bytes
+# Estimate the required memory for such a space
 mem_estimate = SearchSpace.estimate_product_space_size(parameters)

 # Print quantities of interest